The 2015 edition of the International Swimming Pool and Spa Code is now available.

 - Expanded safety requirements exceeding those in the Virginia Graeme Baker Pool & Spa Safety Act.

-- The only comprehensive model swimming pool and spa code available.
+- The only comprehensive model residential and public swimming pool and spa code available.

-- Provides Virginia Graeme Baker Act compliance by reference to APSP-7 Standard for Suction Entrapment Avoidance.
+- Eliminates entrapment incidents, and ensures Virginia Graeme Baker Act compliance and eligibility under the VGB State Grant Program by reference to APSP-7 Standard for Suction Entrapment Avoidance.

 - Uses time-proven ANSI/APSP standards by reference and integration.